MichaelPeter/BlazorHybridWebGPUTest/readme.md

 ## About

-This is a sample should demonstrate cross usage of WebGPU / WebGL code
+This sample should demonstrate cross usage of WebGPU / WebGL code
 - In a WPF Windows App
 - A Blazor Webassembly Web Application

 This is achived over Windows WebView2 and Blazor Hybrid.
-WebView2 uses here preview builds of Edge Canary.
+WebView2 should use preview builds of Edge Canary for WebGPU.

-Since WebGPU is a evolving standard for fallback reasons the babylon.js api is used which starting with 5.0.0.0 preview supports WebGPU with a WebGL fallback.
+Since WebGPU is a unfinished standard for fallback reasons the babylon.js api is used which starting with 5.0.0.0 preview supports WebGPU with a WebGL fallback.

 ## Getting started

 - Make sure Visual Studio 2022 is installed and .NET 6.0.1 (.NET 6 requires more or less vs2022)
 - Also make sure node.js is installed, for npm install

+- Goto the BlazorHybridWebGPUTest.Controls project
+- execute *npm install* for the typescript depencenties

+### Enscripten Wasm Compilation

+The Enscripten Compilation currently only works in Release Mode and only in the Webbrowser - this needs more investigation.

 - Install dotnet wasm-tools to compile native c code to wasm with Emscripten (if not wanted not nessary)
 ```powershell
 dotnet workload install wasm-tools
 ```

+If the .Server Project is started in Release Mode the C code can be called.

 **Info:** The native c depedencies are compiled in release mode investigate further.

-- Goto the BlazorHybridWebGPUTest.Controls project
-- execute *npm install* for the typescript depencenties

 ### A: For Browser Usage: